 Patients with symptomatic locally advanced prostate cancer can suffer from severe urinary retention due to bladder outlet obstruction, intractable hematuria and frequent hospitalization.
 While these complications are commonly treated by palliative transurethral resection of the prostate ("TURP"), the improvement is often insufficient and may exclude patients who cannot discontinue anticoagulants.
-The safety and feasibility of MRI-guided TULSA was evaluated as an alternative palliative treatment option for men suffering from symptomatic locally advanced prostate cancer were enrolled, half with clinical stage T4 disease and half with clinical T3.
+The safety and feasibility of MRI-guided TULSA was evaluated as an alternative palliative treatment option for men suffering from symptomatic locally advanced prostate cancer vere enrolled, half with clinical stage T4 disease and half with clinical T3.
 Prior to TULSA, all patients had continuous indwelling catheterization due to urinary retention, and 90% had history of recurrent and/or ongoing gross hematuria.
 Three patients had palliative TURP performed six months prior to receiving palliative TULSA, all of which were unsuccessful.
 One week after palliative TULSA, 50% of men were catheter-free.
 At last follow-up, 100% of men were free of gross hematuria, and 80% had an improvement in catheterization, with 70% completely catheter-free.
 Notably, the average hospitalization time from local complications reduced from 7.3 to 1.4 days in the six-month period before and after palliative TULSA.
-All adverse events were related to UTI, with two patients requiring intravenous administration of anti-biotics and three patients resolved with
+All adverse events were related to urinary tract infections, with two patients requiring intravenous administration of antibiotics and three patients resolved with oral antibiotics alone.
+No other treatment related adverse events were recorded, with no rectal injury or fistula.
+Further, there was no need for blood transfusions and there was no perioperative mortality.